-The town of Prince Albert at the southern edge of the Great Karoo.
+The town of Prince Albert is at the southern edge of the Great Karoo.
 Prince Albert is undoubtedly South Africa's most attractive Karoo Town and lies at the foot of the iconic gravel Swartberg Pass, built by Thomas Bain in 1888, it has remained in it's original form for over 140 years.

 The rider experience